What is Fareston?

-Toremifene is used in postmenopausal women to treat metastatic breast cancer (cancer that has spread to other parts of the body).
+Fareston is used in postmenopausal women to treat metastatic breast cancer (cancer that has spread to other parts of the body).
+Your doctor may test your tumor before prescribing this medicine.

-You should not use toremifene if you have a history of Long QT syndrome, or low levels of potassium or magnesium in your blood.
+You should not use Fareston if you have a history of long QT syndrome, or low levels of potassium or magnesium in your blood.

-Toremifene can cause a life-threatening heart rhythm disorder.
-Stop using toremifene and call your doctor at once if you have: headache with chest pain and severe dizziness, fainting, and fast or pounding heartbeats.
+Fareston can cause a life-threatening heart rhythm disorder.
+Stop using this medicine and call your doctor at once if you have: fast or pounding heartbeats, fluttering in your chest, shortness of breath, and sudden dizziness.

-You should not use toremifene if you are allergic to it, or if you have:
+You should not use Fareston if you are allergic to it, or if you have:

 an uncontrolled electrolyte imbalance (low levels of potassium or magnesium in your blood).